madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/hasAnyLabelsForCategory

-**Description:** Returns true if any labels exist for the given user and category, false otherwise.
+**Description:** Checks if a given category has any associated labels for a specific user.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Returns true if any labels exist for the given user and category, false otherwise.
+- Returns true if the category has any labels for the user, false otherwise.

 **Request Body:**
 ```json